Languages of Sudan: Languages

 Most languages spoken in Africa fall into four language families.
-Three of them—Afro-Asiatic, Niger-Kordofanian, and Nilo-Saharan—are represented in Sudan.
+Three of them—Afro-Asiatic, Niger-Congo, and Nilo-Saharan—are represented in Sudan.
 Each is divided into groups that are in turn subdivided into sets of closely related languages.
 Two or more major groups of each of the three families are present in Sudan, historically both a north–south and an east–west migration crossroads.
+As of 2024, Ethnologue lists 81 languages spoken in Sudan.

-The most widely spoken language in Sudan is Arabic, a member of the Semitic branch of the Afro-Asiatic language family.
+The most widely spoken language in Sudan is Arabic, a member of the Semitic branch of the Afro-Asiatic language family, represented by the Sudanese dialect.
 Cushitic, another major branch of Afro-Asiatic, is represented by Bedawiye (with several dialects), spoken by the largely nomadic Beja people.
 Nevertheless, some of them speak the Semitic Tigre language.
 Chadic, a third Afro-Asiatic branch, is represented by its most important single language, Hausa, a West African tongue used in Nigeria by the Hausa people and employed by many other West Africans in Sudan as a lingua franca.

 Several lingua francas have emerged, and many peoples have become genuinely multilingual, fluent in a native language spoken at home, a lingua franca, and perhaps other languages.
 Arabic, however, has several different forms, and not all who master one are able to use another.
 Among the varieties noted by scholars are classical Arabic, the language of the Quran, not a widespread spoken language and mostly used in Islamic rites and poetry.
 Although some Muslims might become acquainted with classical Arabic in the course of rudimentary religious schooling, very few except the most educated know it by rote.

 Modern Standard Arabic, derived from classical Arabic, is used by the educated in travel outside the country.
 Then there are at least two kinds of colloquial Arabic in Sudan—that spoken in roughly the eastern half of the country and known as Sudanese or Omdurmani colloquial Arabic, and that spoken in Western Sudan, closely akin to the colloquial Arabic spoken in Chad.
 There are other colloquial forms.